osamaairfan/Rabbit-Hole/README.md

 # Rabbit-Hole
 dabbe me dabba dabbe me cake
-Due to limited information on zero trust networks I am focusing on other types of networks so that their findings can be implemented on ZTN with some limitations due to
+You are wasting your time here this is a rabbit hole Due to limited information on zero trust networks I am focusing on other types of networks so that their findings can be implemented on ZTN with some limitations due to

 Similarities